Tattoo Placement Guide

 The level of pain experienced when getting a stomach tattoo is depending on your body mass.
 The heavier you are, the looser your skin is, making tattoos painful; whereas, those in better shape have tighter skin and muscle, making your stomach tattoo less painful.

-The upper and lower back are both less painful places for beginners to tattoo.
-The skin on the back is thicker than other body parts with few nerve endings.
+The upper and lower back are both far less painful places to get a tattoo.
+The skin on the back is thicker than other body parts with fewer nerve endings.

 While the upper and lower back and outer shoulders are generally less painful to tattoo, avoid tattooing too close to the spine and hips where there are more nerve endings and bones.

 Despite the inner thigh having fewer bones than other parts of the body and more padding, it is still a painful place for a tattoo.
 The inner thigh is less exposed than other parts of the body and can be more sensitive to pain.

 A tattoo on the inner thigh can also be more expensive as it heals because it will rub against the other leg.

 The upper thigh is an area where you will likely experience little pain when getting a tattoo.
 There are fewer nerve endings in your upper thigh, and it is well-padded with fat and muscle.

 Like with the ribcage, you are essentially tattooing right on a bone, which can cause extreme pain.
 This may not be an ideal spot for those who are new to tattooing or have a low pain tolerance.
 Ankles are another part of the body that can cause vibrating pain.